About Nevada’s 529 Plans

 • You or your beneficiary are Nevada residents, and

-• You are a USAA 529 Education Savings Plan account owner, and
+• You are a Victory Capital 529 Education Savings Plan account owner, and

 • You honorably served or currently serve on active duty in the U.S. military, including the Active Reserves, Active Guard or Nevada National Guard.